AbdallahAl-masri/WebApp/README.md

 Open the index.html file and run it with Live Server.

 ### Note
-there is a sql.bak in the master branch for the database
+there is a WebAPP.bak file in the master branch for the database.